How To Tell A Story: The Beginner’s Guide To Live Storytelling

-After interviewing an award-winning radio producer (This American Life‘s Seth Lind), seasoned television writers (Bojack Horseman‘s Shauna McGarry and The Slate‘s Kevin Allison), a competitive storytelling champion (The Moth‘s David Crabb), multiple podcast hosts (Risk!‘s Kevin Allison and Michelle Walson), and a best-selling author (Margot Leitman), Washington Post reporter and three-time Moth champion, Melanie Hamlett has narrowed down the key actions newcomers should take to most efficiently learn the art of storytelling.
+After interviewing an award-winning radio producer (This American Life‘s Seth Lind), seasoned television writers (Bojack Horseman‘s Shauna McGarry and The State‘s Kevin Allison), a competitive storytelling champion (The Moth‘s David Crabb), multiple podcast hosts (RISK!‘s Kevin Allison and Michelle Walson), and a best-selling author (Margot Leitman), Washington Post contributor and two-time Moth champion, Melanie Hamlett has narrowed down the key actions newcomers should take to most efficiently learn the art of storytelling.

 Key Takeaways From The Guide: